1. Mission Statement

 (iii) Moverate, interp and sendrate can only be changed in non-international matches and are subject to server manual guidelines for stability configuration.

 (ix) Servers can be denied due to ignoring above configuration guidelines.

 (i) Teams are expected to be on the server and ready to play with six (6) players at the agreed upon time.
-Any team that fails to be present with six (6) players and ready to play on a server 15 minutes after the match start time may result in the forfeit of the match.
+Any team that fails to be present with six (6) players and ready to play on a server fifteen (15) minutes after the match start time may result in forfeiture of the match.

 (i) Starting a Match - Live/Not Live

 (i) A round will commence when when both teams “ready” and the round started.

 (ii) If, within the first (30) second of a round a Team may use “ready” and the round will restart, but is only allowed per team to use “ready” (3) times then they will forfeit the round.